ComDec/Bi296_Project/README.md

 # Bi296_Project
-Project for bi296 course
+Project for bi296 course.
-This is branch for dev software.
+DNACompress
-Please fix your bug in here.
+This is program for DNA sequence convertion, compression, and test.

 ## Install